intel/ai-reference-models/benchmarks/README.md

 ## Benchmark scripts ##

-Training and inference scripts with intel optimized MKL
+Training and inference scripts with Intel-optimized MKL

 # Use Cases